crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

 <img src="/uploads/tinderbox_eigenfaces_models.jpg" alt="Tinderbox Eigenfaces">

 <a href="https://en.wikipedia.org/wiki/Eigenface">Eigenface</a> is not a new facial recognition algorithm, but is a convenient and quick way to implement facial recognition without the use of complex dependencies like OpenCV.
 Tinderbox first extracts faces using the Viola-Jones framework - specifically the <a href="https://github.com/tc/jviolajones">jViolaJones</a> implementation - and converts them to grayscale.
 Only pictures with single, identifiable faces are used (to filter out false positives).
 Then after each image is normalized, its pixels are converted into a matrix where they are then appended to a list of models.
 The models are then averaged into a single face used for future comparison (as noted in the workflow above).
+The bot requires you to make 60 yes/no choices before it has enough data to choose on your behalf.
+Then its on full auto-pilot.

 If you're interested learning more about Eigenfaces, <a href="https://dl.dropboxusercontent.com/u/37572555/Github/Face%20Recognition/FaceRecognition.pdf">this paper</a> has a relatively good overview of the math/matrix operations as well as a selection process using k-nearest neighbor.
 The paper is a dsecription of an Eigenface facial recognition system.